AustinMadert/real_estate_opportunity_lih/README.md

  For a more in-depth walkthrough of the project, visit the <a href=Project_Walkthrough.md>project walkthrough markdown </a>

+ To take a look at the code used in Pyspark visit the <a href="notebooks/Sparkbook_LIH.ipynb">Pyspark enabled jupyter notebook.</a>

  The workflow is split across multiple working jupyter notebooks located in the 'notebooks' folder.
 Additionally, scrapers and helper functions can be found in the src and helper_functions folders respectively.